Code-Institute-Submissions/Cuppa-Cakes-project/README.md

 ## Testing

+The following has been manually tested and is fully working:

+- Contact us modal in navbar and footer on every page
+- Order Here button underneath every single cake image
+- Logo on every page with link to landing page
+- Every link on navbar and footer on every page
+- Facebook link on footer section of every page
+- Navbar collapse and extention when viewed on mobile

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).
+Deployment of project was undertaken with GitHub pages.
+In the source option, None was replaced by Master branch.

-In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:
+There are no differences between the local and the deployed versions
-- Different values for environment variables (Heroku Config Vars)?
-- Different configuration files?
-- Separate git branch?

-In addition, if it is not obvious, you should also describe how to run your code locally.

 ## Credits

-### Content
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)

 ### Media
-- The photos used in this site were obtained from ...
+- The photos used in this site were obtained from Lisa's own photo records and some from searching in google

 ### Acknowledgements

-- I received inspiration for this project from X
+- I received inspiration for this project from https://bakealiciousbygabriela.com.au/, https://pressup.ie/ and took the color scheme used in the logo that Lisa provided me with
+- Would like to give a special thank you to Matt Rudge, Katie Maxwell and all my colleges from class at Code Institute